 - For more information about what you can expect on board a Capitol Corridor train, visit our On Board Experience

-- Capitol Corridor has convenient connections with BART at the Richmond and Oakland Coliseum stations, and we sell discounted BART tickets in the Café Car.
+- Capitol Corridor has convenient connections with BART at the Richmond and Oakland Coliseum stations, and we sell discounted BART tickets and SF Muni tokens in the Café Car.